-Goal One: By June 30, 2019, the number of individuals involved in their community in ways that are meaningful to them will increase to 1,992.
+Goal One: By June 30, 202019, the number of individuals with disabilities who are involved in leadership opportunities their community in ways that are meaningful to them will increase to 245.
+1,992.
 (This includes increases in the numbers of: (A) self-advocates; and (B) individuals involved in publicly funded projects.)